 - Wind Element - This is earned by completing the final dungeon in the game.

 Ezlo is Link's cap.
 He was once a Minish who was transformed into his green, bird-like, fabric prison by the Wizard, Vaati.
 Ezlo allows Link to become Minish in size at certain spots in the game, and can also have Link change back to normal size as well.
 Ezlo is also the game's Navi, giving Link hints and clues as to where to go next in his adventure.
-Most of them are story-driven events, so you are never constantly reminded of where to go until those events happen or you start up the game from a save.
-You can ask for his help by hitting select at any time.
+Most of them are story-driven events, so Link is never constantly reminded of where to go until those events happen or when the player starts up the game from a save.
+Link can ask for his help by hitting select at any time.

 The story in the Minish Cap focuses around the origin of Vaati and the Four Sword.
 The Picori (or Minish) are the creatures who gave a young boy his green clothes, sword, and shining golden light years previous to the Minish Cap.